Indoor gardening has always been an intriguing topic for us permaculture gardeners.

-When we do our plant sales or shows in suburban DC, we started noticing that many people that stopped by our booth would claim that they didn't have any space to grow any plants.
+Every time we did our plant sales or shows in suburban DC, we noticed that many people stopping by our booth would claim that they didn't have any space to grow any plants.
 They were either living in a condo or apartment with or without a small balcony or patio.

 The average American home today is 1800 square feet, larger than at any point in the country's history.
 We also spend almost 87% of our time indoors.
 So how is all of this indoor time affecting our health?

 In the early 1970s, when NASA was starting to design SkyLab, its first space station, they discovered that the materials used in the construction of the space station actually produced gases that contained harmful organic chemicals.
 What was worse was that the concentration of these organic compounds inside enclosed areas was many times higher than what one would find in a natural outdoor environment.
 They labeled these out-gassed chemicals VOCs or volatile organic compounds.

 Following up on this study, one of the environmental scientists, B.C.
 “Bill” Wolverton, discovered that some plants actually absorb these gases and reduce the concentration of VOCs in the indoor environment.
 He went on to publish a list of easily grown indoor plants that were most effective in absorbing VOCs.

 So if growing plants indoors can be good for our health, which plants do we choose that thrive in indoor environments?
 And how do we take care of them properly?
 Let's first deal with essentials that every plant needs so we can formulate effective strategies for dealing with these hurdles.